Astrophysics (Index)About

 (gaps in asteroid orbital radii corresponding to Jupiter resonances)

-A Kirkwood gap is an area of few of asteroids, that corresponds to locations where a body would be in orbital resonance with Jupiter.
+A Kirkwood gap is an area within the solar system with few asteroids, that corresponds to a location where a body would be in orbital resonance with Jupiter.
 For example, at the location where an object would have a third the orbital period of Jupiter's, there are few asteroids.
 The most prominent gaps are at the 4:1, 3:1, 5:2, 7:3, and 2:1 orbital resonances.
 The gaps form because asteroids in such resonances gain eccentricity, the evolving orbits eventually losing the resonance.
 Daniel Kirkwood first discovered the phenomena in 1866.

 (asteroids,orbits,dynamics)